 10. Do not push away or stack your dishes.

-11. Do not use the napkin as a tissue.
+11. Do not use a napkin as a tissue.

-The napkin should only be used for blotting the sides of your mouth.
-If you need to blow your nose, Pachter says to excuse yourself to the bathroom.
+A napkin should only be used for blotting the sides of your mouth and gently wiping your hands as needed.
+If you need to blow your nose, Pachter recommends using the bathroom.

 12. Never ask for a to-go box.

-"You are there for business, not for the leftovers," Pachter writes.
-"Doggie bags are okay for family dinners but not during professional occasions."
+"You are there for business, not for the leftovers," Pachter notes.
+"Doggie bags are okay for family dinners, but not professional occasions."

 13. The host should always pay.

-"However, the bottom line is that you don’t want to fight over a bill," she says.
-"If a male guest insists on paying despite a female host’s best efforts, let him pay."
+"The bottom line is that you don't want to fight over a bill," she says.

 14. Always say "please" and "thank you" to wait staff.